How Does TIF Work?

 Recovery After TIF

-Recovery after TIF is rapid and mos people get back to normal activites quickly.
+Recovery after TIF is rapid and most people get back to normal activities quickly.
 You will need to consume a soft foods diet for a short time as your stomach valve heals.
 You can usually return to work quickly, but you may need to avoid heavy lifting or rigorous activity until you are fully healed.
 Your surgeon will direct you when you can stop taking heartburn medications.
 Most people can permanently stop taking heartburn medications shortly after the procedure.